 - Average net worth – Being able to afford to buy into a franchise is only the first financial obstacle a franchisee will face.
 The most significant is attaining sufficient net worth to ultimately be approved to purchase a franchise license.
 In fact, the average net worth of a new franchisee ranges between $30,000 to 300,000.

 - Average salary – The profit a business makes is much different than the salary a franchisee owner pays him or herself.
 Profit must be partially put back into the business to grow it adequately.
-Of course, the other part of the profit will go to overhead, which includes employee and owner salary—the average salary for a food-related franchisee peak at approximately $120,000 per year.
+Of course, the other part of the profit will go to overhead, which includes employee and owner salary—the average salary for a food-related franchisee peaks at approximately $120,000 per year.

 - Uncharacteristically high survival rate – For new businesses, the overall success rate is approximately 15 percent, which means one in six will eventually go under.
 However, this performance reverses itself for a franchisee.
 The average success rate levels out at approximately 90 percent, meaning that there are very few setbacks a franchisee will experience severe enough to cause the business to fail.